-Samuel J. Huskey, Associate Professor and Chair, is a Joseph Paxton Presidential Professor.
-His research interests include Latin poetry (particularly Ovid's exile poetry), textual criticism, and digital humanities.
+Samuel J. Huskey, Associate Professor and Chair.
+Dr. Huskey's research interests include Latin poetry (particularly Ovid's exile poetry), textual criticism, and digital humanities.
 His current projects include a translation of Boccaccio's Latin poetry for Harvard University Press' I Tatti Renaissance Library and the development of a comprehensive digital working space for editors of Latin texts.
 He teaches advanced Latin courses, Introduction to Classical Studies, Classical Mythology, and a number of courses on Greek and Roman literature.
 More…

 Email: firstname.lastname@example.org | Phone: 325-0490 | Office: CARN 109 | Full CV

 Classics & Letters